Specification

 Security Considerations

-The period secret is the root of all security.
-If compromised, attackers can derive all future period keys.
-Only the publisher should hold the period secret.
+The rotation secret is the root of all security.
+If compromised, attackers can derive all future wrapKeys.
+Only the publisher should hold the rotation secret.

 ComponentPublic/SecretStorage